rhwilr/lemur/README.md

   - Prints a String to stdout
 - `println`
   - Prints a String to stdout, including a newline at the end.
+- `env`
+  - Returns a Hash with all environment variables.
+If a string is provided as an argument, it will only return the value if that environment variable.

 ### Conditionals